bpruitt-goddard/programming-keyboard-slideshow/slides.md

 note:
 * Mostly let you move keys around.
 No further customization
 * The control software is on your OS.
 Changing OSes or using VMs means you lose your configuration
+* This software is starting to appear on those "gamer" keyboards eg from Corsair and Razer
 * Being in a propriatery format means you can't share it or export it

 ---